syminical/OpenComputers-Programs/CompactClaustrophobia/README.md

 **Open Computers** is annoying, or I am a noob.
 This is how I get code where it needs to be.
 You can `shift+click` on the floppy in your inventory after opening the robot UI to put it in the right slot.

+### Autorun Load Order Annoyances
+**Open Computers** really is annoying.
+Sometimes it tries to run things before finishing its boot process.
+This leads to failure.
+1. Define it yourself on the floppy: `# cp /lib/robot.lua robot`

 ### Modify Program on Floppy
 1. Insert floppy into disk reader.
    - You can hold the floppy and `shift+right_click` it into the `Disk Drive`.